15 Small Business Ideas for Teens That Actually Make Money

 • Basic events

-Start simple.
+Start simple with your phone.
 Create your portfolio to get clients quickly and grow from there.

 12. Errand Running Service